enricocid/Music-Player-GO/README.md

 - Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded);
 - Dark status bar icons for light accents
 - Horizontally slide too long played song/album text in controls panel (long click on it);
-- Play All! button to play all songs in device;
+- "Play All!" button to play all songs in device;
 - Ability to play all the songs from an artist;

 ### Open settings directly from UI.
 Available settings: